casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_rfdc.rst

 As briefly explained in the `first tutorial <./tut_platform.html#compiling>`_ the toolflow will run one extra step that previous users may now notice.
-After Vivado syntheis and bitstream generation the toolflow exports the platform hardware definition to use Xilinx's software tools (the Vitis flow) to generate software produts to interface with the hardware design.
+After Vivado synthesis and bitstream generation the toolflow exports the platform hardware definition to use Xilinx's software tools (the Vitis flow) to generate software products to interface with the hardware design.

 In this step the software platform hardware definition is read parsing the design for IP with an associated software driver.
-This is done in two steps, the hardware platform is ran first against Xilinx software tools and then a second pass is taken augmenting those output products as neccessary with any CASPER specificy additions.
+This is done in two steps, the hardware platform is ran first against Xilinx software tools and then a second pass is taken augmenting those output products as necessary with any CASPER specific additions.
 The result is any software drivers that interact with user IP.
 In the case of the previous tutorial there was no IP with a corresponding driver (other than the underlying Zynq processor).
 However, here we are using the ``rfdc`` that has a fully configurable software component that we want to communicate with in software.
-The resulting output at this step is the ``.dtbo`` or ``device tree binary overlay`` which is a binary representation of the device tree containing information for software dirvers that is is applied at runtime in software after the new bitstream is programmed.
+The resulting output at this step is the ``.dtbo`` or ``device tree binary overlay`` which is a binary representation of the device tree containing information for software drivers that is applied at runtime in software after the new bitstream is programmed.

 Note: For the ``RFDC`` ``casperfpga`` object and corresponding software driver to